Home · September 15, 2023

 Buyer's Guide to Closing on a House

-So, you've figured out what you want in a home, scoured listings to find the right property and gotten a seller to accept your offer.
-Congratulations!
-You're in the final stretch of the homebuying process.
+You've figured out what you want in a home, scoured listings to find the right property and gotten a seller to accept your offer.
+Welcome to the final stretch of the homebuying process.

-Before you cross the finish line to homeownership, you'll have to go through the process of closing on your new home.
+Before crossing the finish line to homeownership, you'll have to go through the process of closing on your new home.

 While closing—also called settlement—is the last of many steps in the homebuying process, there's a lot that should happen between the time your offer is accepted and the moment you get the keys to your new home.